mbj/mutant/README.md

 Currently mutant covers the majority of ruby's complex nodes that often occur in method bodies.

-A some stats from the [axiom](https://github.com/dkubb/axiom) library:
+Some stats from the [axiom](https://github.com/dkubb/axiom) library:

 ```
 Subjects:  417       # Amount of subjects being mutated (currently only methods)